-With a few sunny days under our belt already in 2016, it’s apparent that spring has sprung in Portland!
+With the sunny days from 2021 almost over its apparent Fall is ready to begin in Portland!
 Next time you venture outside to tend the garden or mow the lawn, take a few moments to check up on your home’s paint.
-Most conventional sidings need to be repainted ever 3-7 years, but conducting a yearly exterior inspection of your house can save you thousands in dry rot repairs.
+Most conventional sidings need to be repainted every 3-7 years, but conducting a yearly exterior inspection of your house can save you thousands in dry rot repairs.

 A new coat always gives your home a fresh look, but ignoring a degrading paint job can quickly lead to water and pest intrusion.
 Are you going to need house painting this year?